Jameco Electronics NewsletterNot A Subscriber Yet?

 While I was flattered, I was also a little apprehensive.
 The Bay Area has so much to offer that I wasn't sure how a visit to Jameco could possibly be the priority with such a short visit.
 Nevertheless we rolled out the red carpet (made entirely of flashing LEDs of course) and welcomed Aaron and his colleagues.

 Sadly, meeting me in person was a little disappointing because I revealed a secret I’ve never shared with Jameco readers.
 If you ever have occasion to visit the San Francisco Bay Area, please add a visit to Jameco to your tour.
-If I'm available, I would love to say hello and welcome you!

 The latest surface mount adapter boards offer designers a simple and easy method for prototyping.
 With multiple surface mount packages on a single board, designers can save time, money and many troubleshooting headaches.